acamadan/fedevent/SETUP_OPENAI_KEY.md

-# 🤖 OpenAI API Key Setup Guide
+# 🤖 Claude API Key Setup Guide

-This guide will help you set up your OpenAI API key for the FEDEVENT project to enable AI-powered features like meeting space extraction and document processing.
+This guide will help you set up your Claude API key for the FEDEVENT project to enable AI-powered features like meeting space extraction and document processing.

 ## Quick Start